Cultivating The 12 Core Principles of Stoicism

 7. Sense of Duty and Responsibility

-As a stoic personality, you believe in taking responsibility for your own actions and doing your duty to society at large.
+As a stoic personality, you believe in taking responsibility for your actions and doing your duty to society at large.

 That means that you don’t get to just sit back and let others do the work, no sir!
 You’ve got to step up and do your part.